jiong3/fmld/README.md

 Whether a collocation usually appears before or after the word is determined by the subtitle data or, as a second priority, based on the order in the example sentences which were requested by the prompt.

 If word + collocation or collocation + word exist as an entry in the dictionary, a "part-of" reference (X<) was created instead of the collocation reference.

+#### Word Decompositions

+Words can be broken down into smaller words or single characters.
+LLMs were used to identify the best breakdown of each word in the "learners section" into components.
+If possible, the link should be to the most fitting definition of each component.

+Prompt template: match_decomposition

+Used LLMs:
+- mi: mistral-medium-latest
+- oa: gpt-4.1-2025-04-14
+- an: claude-sonnet-4-5-20250929